-That’s the vision of the Institute for Biomedical Imaging and Modelling (INSIGNEO), a new research institute set up by our University and Sheffield Teaching Hospitals NHS Foundation Trust.
+That is the vision of the Institute for Biomedical Imaging and Modelling (INSIGNEO), a new research institute set up by the University of Sheffield and Sheffield Teaching Hospitals NHS Foundation Trust.

 Researchers at the Institute are developing models of different parts of the human body, which will ultimately build into a complete digital replica of a patient.
 Medical information, from details as simple as age and weight to more complex data taken from scans and x-rays, will be fed into the models to provide an overall picture of an individual patient's condition, against which different treatments can then be tested.

 Speaking at a press conference to launch UK National Science and Engineering Week, Director of INSIGNEO, Professor Alejandro Frangi, of the University's Department of Mechanical Engineering, explained: "By developing models of complete organ systems, such as the cardiovascular system, we can help clinicians predict whether a visible narrowing in a coronary artery, for example, is significant enough to cause constriction of blood supply, and whether the patient would benefit from having a stent fitted, or not.
 Although it is difficult to make these kinds of predictions on visual appearance alone, clinicians are often forced to do so, and quite frequently get it wrong.

 "We prefer to consider not just the measurement of the narrowing, but to put it in context.
 Diseases such as atherosclerosis, which causes hardening of the arteries, are in fact multifactorial or systemic, and our models will enable doctors to handle illnesses like that in a more holistic way."

 The University's School of Medicine has been instrumental in the establishment of the new institute.